hjs-spec/eusair-jep-initial-assessment/docs/GOVERNANCE_CHARTER.md

 # HJS Foundation: Governance and Constitutional Principles 🏛️

 The **HJS Foundation LTD.** is incorporated in Singapore as a **Company Limited by Guarantee (CLG)**.
-Our constitution is specifically customized to ensure the long-term neutrality and public availability of the HJS protocol.
+Our constitution is specifically customized to ensure the long-term neutrality and public availability of the JEP protocol.

 ## ⚖️ Core Statutory Safeguards